The UW Huskies’ passing game is broken. So, where do Jacob Eason and Co. go from here?

 They either didn’t receive an opportunity, or failed to take advantage when they did.

-Indeed, the 5-foot-11, 188-pound Fuller was targeted a whopping 17 times on Saturday night, and he turned in nine catches (and at least three drops) for 171 yards, with a long of 37.
+Indeed, the 5-foot-11, 188-pound Fuller was targeted a whopping 17 times Saturday night, and he turned in nine catches (and at least three drops) for 171 yards, with a long of 37.

 Otherwise, UW’s remaining wide receivers combined for an utterly incompetent two catches for 10 yards … which all came in the fourth quarter.
 No other Husky pass-catcher was targeted more than five times on the night.
-Junior tight end Hunter Bryant caught just one pass for eight yards and dropped a pair of passes that would have extended drives on third down.
+Junior tight end Hunter Bryant caught just one pass for 8 yards and dropped a pair of passes that would have extended drives on third down.

 Junior quarterback Jacob Eason, meanwhile, completed all five of his pass attempts for 56 yards and a touchdown in his team’s torrid opening drive.